benknoble/Dotfiles/README.md

 :warning:**WARNING**:warning: Dotfiles are _not_ meant to be forked: they are personal castles that you should construct yourself.
 That said, feel free to peruse mine and steal whatever you like.
-Attribute me if you want, or don't.
-I don't care.

-In spite of the above warning, I have tried to make this repo easy-ish to fork and play with.
+In spite of the above warning, I have tried to make this repo relatively easy to fork and play with.
 Sourcing local files, such as `~/.gitconfig.local`, is a large part of that.

 ## Installing